 Tunnel excavation is associated inevitably with the ground loss, which, in turn, results in associated ground movement.
 It is, therefore, important to closely monitor the ground loss when tunnelling through urban areas.

 TBM excavation in an urban environment

 To correlate the progress of the TBM, site conditions, topographical and geotechnical measurements is of paramount importance during tunnel monitoring in an urban environment.

 There are several databases available in the market to correlate the data.
 One of the most advanced software is Terramove.
-The database has been used to monitor many metro projects, one of the most recent being the Gold Line at Qatar.
+The geotechnical database management has been used to monitor many metro projects, one of the most recent being the Gold Line at Qatar.
 We store the following data in the database: